polterguy/polterguy.github.io/tutorials/extending-hyperlambda/index.md

 ... will result in that the value of the **[get-value]** node above will be `5` after evaluation.
-Hyperlambda expressions are basically just piped `iEnumerable` functions.
+Hyperlambda expressions are basically just piped `IEnumerable` objects.
 This results in _"chained Linq statements"_, allowing you to query your Hyperlambda's node structure.
 You might benefit from reading about [magic.node](/documentation/magic.node) if you want to understand